Widowed or Surviving Civil Partner Grant

 - Death Benefit under the Occupational Injuries Scheme

-- A Widow's, Widower's or Surviving Civil Partner’s Contributory Pension from another EU state or a country with which Ireland has a bilateral social security agreement
+- A Widow's, Widower's or Surviving Civil Partner’s Contributory Pension under EU regulations or under a bilateral social security agreement between Ireland and another country

 - State Pension (Non-Contributory)